Sunt-ing/database-system-readings/README.md

 # Introduction
 This is a curated reading list about database systems.
-Book digests can be found in README, while paper digests are located in the issue list.
+Book list can be found in README, while paper digests are located in the issue list.
+In the issue list, a closed issue means that the report about it is finished, while an open one means that it's to-be-appeared or on-the-flying.
-In the paper digest, I will try to answer the following questions:
+For each paper digest, I will try to answer the following questions:
 - What problem does the paper solve?
 Is it important?
 - How does it solve the problem?
 - How does their approach differ from previous ones?
 Are they adequately discussed in the reading?
 - How does this work relate to other research?
 - What could be improved?

 # Book list
 - [Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems](https://github.com/Sunt-ing/database-system-readings/blob/main/DDIA-deisgning-data-intensive-applications.md)